bistek-studios/octal/README.md

+# for linux
-run this command to install octal (it's a moderately lengthy one chat)
+run this command to install octal (it's a moderately short one chat)

-`make && sudo mv ./octal /usr/local/bin/octal`
+if you dont like building stuff from source, the binaries are included on the release page

+`./install`

+# for windows
+simply download the exe binary from the release page (i'll make an installer later chat)